The Pass Key - Secure Password Generator

 Learn when password changes are necessary, when frequent rotation can backfire, and how to prioritize password updates safely.

-Updated 2026-05-19 8 min read Privacy-first advice
+Updated 2026-05-19 8 min read

 Many people were taught to change passwords every few months.
 That advice sounds safe, but forced frequent changes can lead to weaker passwords if users create predictable variations.